❤ Small production on demand❤ Certified RJC precious metals❤ Fine Principles — Made in Pforzheim❤ Fairmined licensed brand

 Further information on dimensions and sizes can be found in our size guides.
 To determine the correct fit, we have prepared a document in which you will find measuring tools and templates to cut out.
 Just make sure that the document is not scaled when printing, as this would change the dimension of the jewellery.

-Explore our size guide →
+Learn more about the size guide →

 Surface processing (= Oberflächenbearbeitung)